 - 1 cup powdered sugar

-- 1 tablespoon butter or stick margarine
+- 1 tbsp butter

-- 4 teaspoons fat-free milk
+- 4 tsp fat-free milk

-- 1 teaspoon vanilla
+- 1 tsp vanilla

 - Preheat oven to 325°.

 - To prepare streusel, lightly spoon ¼ cup flour into a dry measuring cup; level with a knife.
 Combine ¼ cup flour and brown sugar in a small bowl; cut in 2 tablespoons butter with a pastry blender or 2 knives until mixture resembles coarse meal.
 Stir in coconut and pecans.
+Set aside.